MrDave1999/dotenv.core/README.md

 ## Contribution

-If you want to contribute in this project, simply fork the repository, make changes and then create a [pull request](https://github.com/MrDave1999/dotenv.core/pulls).
+If you want to contribute in this project, simply fork the repository, make changes (I recommend that you create your own branch) and then create a [pull request](https://github.com/MrDave1999/dotenv.core/pulls).